-A work plan will be developed by a steering group of NHS Borders stakeholders to ensure we monitor the implementation of this policy so we can attain and sustain the IiV Award.
+An improvement plan will be developed by a steering group of NHS Borders stakeholders to ensure we monitor the implementation of this policy so we can attain and sustain the IiV Award.
 The steering group will be invited to meet at least once a year to help steer and design the volunteering.
-A short life working group will be established to drive forward this work.